About Boat Trips in Mallorca

 A fishing license is needed for anyone 14 years or over, although normally these organised fishing trips are covered by a 'collective' or 'boat' license which means you won’t need to purchase a license yourself.

-Balearia and Trasmediterranea offer ferry services to visit the Balearic islands of Menorca and Ibiza or mainland Spain, with destinations including Barcelona, Valencia or Denia from Mallorca.
+Balearia and Trasmediterranea offer ferry services to visit the Balearic islands of Menorca and Ibiza as well as the cities of Barcelona, Valencia and Dénia along the eastern coast of mainland Spain.
 These ferries depart from Port d'Alcúdia (Port Commercial) and Palma.
 The crossing to Menorca takes only around two hours from Port d'Alcúdia, while getting to Ibiza is roughly a three and a half hour trip from the capital.
 Reaching the mainland can be anything from 7 hours or more.

 When heading out onto the water around Mallorca, no matter how close to the coastline, be sure to keep a good eye on the weather and ask your boat rental company for advice if in doubt.
 Always bring a waterproof jacket in case the weather turns or a wind comes up, it can get cool on the water at night.
 Due to lack of space on boats, it's better to pack light and only bring soft luggage, never hard cases.

 The water can get very busy along the coast of Mallorca in the summer so be alert and watch out for other boats and people swimming at all times.
 If you notice any danger, notify the skipper of the boat as soon as you can.
 If you think you might get seasick, it’s always best to ask for non-drowsy seasickness tablets ('pastillas para el mareo') at a pharmacy beforehand.

 Make sure children wear a life jacket at all times.
 Never let them run around the boat or be unattended on deck and make sure they don’t swim alone.